240 subs · 49,760 to live tourneySub

 Every submitted solution is re-run deterministically against the trial's hidden test set.
 A run that doesn't reproduce its own MARK on replay is voided automatically before it can touch the ladder.

-Judges review flagged tapes, record claims, and high-impact disputes.
-Findings are signed, visible, and separated from automated scoring.
+QJs re-review flagged tapes, record claims, and high-impact disputes.
+Reviews are signed, visible, and feed ROOM — separate from automated scoring.

 What's allowed